emissary-ingress/emissary/docs/topics/using/edgectl/index.md

 To use Preview URLs, you must [enable preview URL processing in one or more Host](#ambassador-edge-stack) resources used by Ambassador Edge Stack.

-The following sections contain detailed instructions for a manual installation of the Traffic Manager and configuration of a Traffic Agent alongside an existing Ambassador Edge Stack installation.
+The following sections contain detailed instructions for a manual installation of the Traffic Manager and configuration of a Traffic Agent in the same namespace as an existing Ambassador Edge Stack installation.

 ### Traffic Manager